Cream of Wheat Logo

 Cream of Wheat Logo History

-Then Diamond Milling opened mass production of fine grits and eventually switched to it alone.
-As demand increased, the firm moved to Minnesota’s Minneapolis, establishing a new plant there.
+Then, Diamond Milling opened mass production of fine grits and eventually switched to using them alone.
+As demand increased, the firm moved to Minneapolis, Minnesota, and established a new plant there.
 This event took place in 1897.
 At the same time, the company changed its name to Cream of Wheat Company and focused on quick brewing powders.
 In its assortment appeared products not only from wheat but also from other cereals.

 Everyone admired the contents of the bags, but on the contrary, they were indignant about their appearance.
 The thing is that the original boxes had a picture of an African-American chef.
 They gave him the name Rastus and began to use it everywhere: on packaging, signs, and advertisements.
 For a long time, it was thought that the prototype for the character was Chef Frank L. White.
 There is even an engraving of his tombstone with the name and image of the man from the trademark boxes of wheaten cereal.
 But then, because of racist currents, the image had to be changed.
 There are three logos in the history of the Cream of Wheat brand.